Are you preparing for NET JRF? Are you confused what is it? Then this article provide you with right information about Net Jrf. Lets begin:

 Difference Between Net and Jrf

-JRF: The JRF exam is conducted by various national-level organizations such as UGC, CSIR, and ICMR, depending on the field of study.
+Conducting AuthoritiesConducted by the National Testing Agency (NTA) on behalf of the University Grants Commission (UGC).Conducted by various national-level organizations such as UGC, CSIR, and ICMR, depending on the field of study.

-The NET exam may include a JRF component, which means candidates who qualify for the NET JRF exam are eligible for both Junior Research Fellowship and Assistant Professorship.
-However, standalone JRF exams conducted by organizations like CSIR and ICMR specifically focus on identifying candidates for research fellowships.
+Additional NoteNET may include a JRF component, making candidates eligible for both Junior Research Fellowship and Assistant Professorship.
+Standalone JRF exams by organizations like CSIR and ICMR specifically focus on research fellowships.

 Elegibility for Net and Jrf